7 Best Places to Live in New York with a Dog in 2025

 Believe it or not, there are plenty of other assistance dogs that you probably didn't know about.

-Besides guide dogs and emotional support dogs, some dogs are diabetic alert dogs.
+Besides guide dogs and emotional support dogs, some are diabetic-alert dogs.

 These hypersensitive dogs are supposed to alert the owner when there is a spike in blood sugar levels in the case of diabetes.

-Seizure response dogs are trained to put their owners out of harm's way during a seizure as well as try to get help for them.
+Seizure response dogs are trained to put their owners out of harm's way during a seizure and try to get help for them.

 Like "seeing-eye" dogs, hearing dogs alert the deaf when they cannot hear important warnings like smoke detectors, car horns, and oven timers.

-Autism support dogs provide assistance to children on the autistic spectrum.
+Autism support dogs assist children on the autistic spectrum.

-Not only can their emotional support be key, but they often help with problematic issues such as darting away without warning, which children on the spectrum are prone to.
+Not only can their emotional support be critical, but they often help with problematic issues such as darting away without warning, which children on the spectrum are prone to.

 Another uncommon service dog is the allergy detection dog.
 These dogs use their noses to detect life-threatening or debilitating allergens and warn their owner.